 Diversity within the group is very important for ensuring that classes can be engaging and applicable for people who may not be from the same cultural background as the teachers.

 Overall, the Center benefits greatly from having volunteers from all backgrounds and ages.
-Experience can only help us and to gain an insight from a different perspective on problems can prove to be vital.
-We look forward to hearing from and you and of course if you still have any doubts you can get in touch to discuss any questions about volunteering.
+Experience can only help us and gaining insight from a different perspective on problems can prove to be vital.
+We look forward to hearing from you and of course if you still have any doubts you can get in touch to discuss any questions about volunteering.